-Star trails come alive with Plotagraph Pro | Photofocus
+Star trails come alive with Plotagraph Pro

 What is going to move?
 You get to choose!
 You also choose the speed and direction by placing red animation points around the image and dragging the blue arrow to indicate speed and direction.
 Fun!
 This can require a lot of detail work, so relax and have fun!

 I like to press the “play” icon every once in a while to see what the animation is doing.
-I did find that when I pressed “play” and then stopped it, I would have to initiate the animation tool again.
+When I pressed “play” and then stopped it, I would have to initiate the animation tool again.
 Placing lots of animation points seems to give you more precise control, especially if doing something that is circular in motion.

 There are several animation modes.
 My guess is that for most people, they will want to stick with “Infinity,” which is the default.

 I created many animation points to create a circular sort of motion of the star trails.
-I tend to prefer precise control, so I added quite a few.
-I found that I could even add animation points beyond the image, although with this image, this had little discernible difference.
+My preference is precise control, so I added quite a few.
+Animation points could even be added beyond the image, although with this image, this had little discernible difference.

-I found I could not stop some of the animation from “bunching up” around the edges, likely due to a “lack of information” when getting to the sides or the areas that were masked.
+I found I could not stop some of the animations from “bunching up” around the edges, likely due to a “lack of information” when getting to the sides or the areas that were masked.

 Further edits